YingchenX/final_project_jfk_delay/regression_delay.md

 Looks good, pretty independent.

-\*Could considering removing 1 of (`visibility` and `humidity`) as they have the strongest correlation coefficient (-0.54)
+\*Could considering removing 1 of (`visibility` and `humidity`) as they have a moderate correlation coefficient (-0.54)

 ## Assumption 3: Normality